elsemikk/Wren_popgen/2_PCA_plotting.md

 # PCA of whole genome data

 First, here is the code used to produce a PCA of the whole genome data with all samples.
-It uses functions that are contaied in the file `genomics_R_functions.R`.
+It uses functions that are contained in the file `genomics_R_functions.R`, which is provided in this repository in the folder `2_PCA_data`.

 This dataset uses only variable sites, with singletons removed (as these will not be useful for PCA of relationships between samples).

-Note that this code has several lines which are not used to generate the PCA plots, but contain options used for other analyses.
+Note that this code has several lines which are not used to generate the PCA plots, but contain options used for other figures/analyses.

 ```R
 #here is the script I will use for the whole genome PCA